This article may contain compensated links. Please read disclaimer for more info.

 La bise is also a gesture of affection.
 We don’t kiss just anyone; we kiss the people we love, the people we like.

 Finally, faire la bise is also a sign of recognition and belonging to the same social group.

-For example, in some French companies, people are used to kiss each other when they arrive at the office in the morning before heading to their desktop.
+For example, in some French companies, people are used to kissing each other when they arrive at the office in the morning before heading to their desktop.
 In this case, it is a ritual act that signifies belonging to the same group.
-And it is an act that we renew every day.
+And it is an act that – believe it or not – we renew every day.

 Data & Maps: JL Benoit-Guyod (personal work)

 How to kiss in France?
+How many kisses in France?
 Here’s an overview of kissing in France (the French cheek kiss), followed by more detailed maps by the number of kisses.
-Please, take this information with a grain of salt: in a single department, you can find different ways to kiss.
+Please, take this information with a grain of salt: you can find different ways to kiss in a single department.

 SPOILER: learning how to kiss in France is not an easy task!